 Click here to learn more about College Flight Plan.

-Start Keeping Records in Eighth Grade
+Start Keeping Records In Eighth Grade

 It’s a good idea to start keeping records when your child is in the eighth grade.
 If you wait until your child’s senior year, gathering the necessary information will be more difficult.

 Get a head start and be prepared for the college admissions process.
+Below is a list of records to keep.

 - Academic courses and grades